 Make sure to have a thorough look at the itinerary to better understand what kind of tour you're signing up for, and don't forget to check what's included in the cost of the tour.
 Daily lift tickets and rental gear costs can add up quickly when not included in the tour price!

 Average Skiing Tour Cost & Length

-Skiing tours can range anywhere from a few days to a week depending on the intensity of activity each day, and whether you'll be staying at a single resort/mountain or moving from slope to slope.
+Skiing tours can range anywhere from a few days to several weeks and length typically depends on whether you'll be staying at a single resort or moving from mountain to mountain or country to country.